Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Three types of CA:</mark>
 - <mark style="background: #BABD00;">Domain validated:</mark> The certificate just verifies the domain name, and nothing else.
-- <mark style="background: #BABD00;">Organization validated:</mark> The certificate requires the validation and manual verification of the organization behind the certificate.
+- <mark style="background: #BABD00;">organisation validated:</mark> The certificate requires the validation and manual verification of the organisation behind the certificate.
 - <mark style="background: #BABD00;">Extended validation.</mark> The certificate requires an exhaustive verification of the business.

 All valid certificates result in the browser displaying a secure badge in the browser bar.
 EV certificates generally display the company name as well.